 1918.
 The Slotkowsky Sausage Company, founded in 1918, sells what will become known as the Polish sausage.

 1919.
 The U.S. Constitution is amended for the 18th time.
 Prohibition began on January 17, 1920.
-This time to prohibit the sale of alcohol which was an opportunity for gangsters and mobsters like Al Capone.
+This time it prohibit the sale of alcohol which was an opportunity for gangsters and mobsters like Al Capone.
 Free lunches end at saloons and taverns.
-Speakeasies legally sold drinks with liquor already in stock, until they sold out.
-Lunch counters and soda fountains popped-up everywhere.
+Speakeasies legally sold drinks with liquor already in stock until they sold out.
+Lunch counters and soda fountains popped up everywhere.
 Some brewers, to stay alive, offer beer and winemaking kits as legal alcohol was still available during the prohibition years.